hpe-storage/scod/docs/learn/persistent_storage/index.md

 Events:                <none>
 ```

-With the `describe` command, you can see the volume parameters applied to the volume.
+With the `describe` command, you can see the volume parameters applied to the volume, in this case Nimble specific parameters.

 Let's recap what we have learned.